AERO-568-Flight-Computer/FlightComputer/PartitionManager/README.md

 python3 PartitonManager/partitonManager.py
 ```

-You may also use the shortcut on the desktop.
+You may also use the shortcut named Partition Manager on the desktop.
+This can be run by simply double clicking the file and it will do the rest for you.

 ## Order of operations
-Read .json file (eventually sync with DataAggregator) with the partitons you want to launch and some additonal relevant information
+Read .json file with the partitons you want to launch and some additonal relevant information

 Close all open ports